Doorbell: Wireless doorbells

 In recent decades, wireless doorbells have become popular, to avoid the expense of running wires through the building walls.
 The doorbell button contains a built-in radio transmitter powered by a battery.
 When the button is pushed, the transmitter sends a radio signal to the receiver unit, which is plugged into a wall outlet inside the building.
-When the radio signal is detected by the receiver, it activates a sound chip that plays the sound of gongs through a loudspeaker—either a two-note "ding-dong" sound, or a longer chime sequence such as Westminster Quarters.
+When the radio signal is detected by the receiver, it activates a sound chip that plays the sound of gongs through a loudspeaker—either a two-note "ding-dong" sound, or a longer chime sequence such as the Westminster Quarters.
 Frequencies in the 2.4 GHz ISM band are usually used.
 To avoid interference by nearby wireless doorbells on the same radio frequency, the units can usually be set by the owner to different radio channels.

 In larger metropolitan cities, a trend has developed over the past decade that uses telephone technology to wirelessly signal doorbells, as well as to answer the doors and remotely release electric strikes.
 In many cities throughout the world, this is the predominant form of doorbell signalling.